Tigers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Tigers have a record of 3-3.
+- In six games as the underdog over the last 10 matchups, the Tigers have posted a mark of 2-4.

-- When it comes to the total, the Tigers and their opponents are 5-5-0 in their last 10 games.
+- When it comes to the total, the Tigers and their opponents are 5-4-1 in their previous 10 games.

-- Bookmakers have not posted a runline in any of the Tigers' past 10 contests.
+- Bookmakers have not posted a spread in any of the Tigers' past 10 contests.

 Tigers Betting Records & Stats

-- The Tigers have been underdogs in 106 games this season and have come away with the win 44 times (41.5%) in those contests.
+- The Tigers have won in 44, or 41.1%, of the 107 contests they have been named as odds-on underdogs this year.

-- Detroit has a record of 5-8 in games where bookmakers have it as underdogs of at least +185 on the moneyline.
+- Detroit is 37-56 this season when entering a game as the underdog by +105 or more on the moneyline.

-- The Tigers have an implied victory probability of 35.1% according to the moneyline set by sportsbooks for this matchup.
+- The Tigers have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Detroit have gone over the total set by bookmakers in 65 of 132 chances this season.
+- So far this season, Detroit and its opponents have hit the over in 65 of its 133 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!